-4.3.2 User & Roles Analysis in Krista, Stockholm
+A1.3.2.
+User & Roles Analysis in Krista, Stockholm

-4.3.2.1 User roles
+A1.3.2.1.
+User roles

-The service Operator is the Keolis located in Kista, Stockholm.

-The infrastructure of the PT network such as PT stops, train and tram tracks is built by different construction companies.
+- Service Operator: The service Operator is the Keolis located in Kista, Stockholm. - Infrastructure and vehicle provider: The infrastructure of the PT network such as PT stops, train and tram tracks is built by different construction companies.
 Energy and fuel for the trams and buses are provided by local energy suppliers.
-Vehicle providers are companies which are providing Keolis with new buses, trams, trains etc.

-For the maintenance of the infrastructure, vehicles and buildings Keolis is most likely responsible itself.

-But to do this task equipment and tools are necessary which is provided by hardware stores.

-Tickets for the PT service can be directly bought by Keolis at its sales points and through employees of Keolis.
-But it can also be bought at ticket machines and other authorized ticket resellers.

-For the digital payment of the tickets via app VISA, MasterCard, Google Pay and Apple Pay can be used.
-The banks then are responsible for the money transfer.

-For the mobile app software is needed.
+Vehicle providers are companies which are providing Keolis with new buses, trams, trains etc. - Maintenance operator: For the maintenance of the infrastructure, vehicles and buildings Keolis is most likely responsible itself.
+But to do this task equipment and tools are necessary which is provided by hardware stores. - Ticket sale reseller: Tickets for the PT service can be directly bought by Keolis at its sales points and through employees of Keolis.
+But it can also be bought at ticket machines and other authorized ticket resellers. - Billing system operator: For the digital payment of the tickets via app VISA, MasterCard, Google Pay and Apple Pay can be used.
+The banks then are responsible for the money transfer. - IT provider: For the mobile app software is needed.
 This software was most likely purchased by Keolis from IT companies specialized in programming and not created by themselves.
-Especially, in the automated driving service area the PT provider is not able to contribute its own software for the future service.

-The communication provider plays a big role in the transfer of information like vehicle information and infrastructure information and helps the mobility service operator in the execution of mobility services.

-Advertising companies are used for marketing measures such as billboards, flyers, online advertising, etc.

-For other advertising reasons such as imprints on vehicles printers are needed.

-Transdev Rouen is part of the Transdev concern, this of course results in the fact that the concern is also advertising its businesses.

-Around or within PT stops there are often businesses and/or restaurants that are profiting of the people using the PT network.

-Every day, almost 800,000 people travel by public transport in the region of Stockholm; during the next ten years, approximately 350,000 additional people are expected to move to Stockholm.
+Especially, in the automated driving service area the PT provider is not able to contribute its own software for the future service. - Communication provider: The communication provider plays a big role in the transfer of information like vehicle information and infrastructure information and helps the mobility service operator in the execution of mobility services. - Marketing provider: Advertising companies are used for marketing measures such as billboards, flyers, online advertising, etc. For other advertising reasons such as imprints on vehicles printers are needed.
+Transdev Rouen is part of the Transdev concern, this of course results in the fact that the concern is also advertising its businesses. - Mobility needs growers: Around or within PT stops there are often businesses and/or restaurants that are profiting of the people using the PT network. - End users: Every day, almost 800,000 people travel by public transport in the region of Stockholm; during the next ten years, approximately 350,000 additional people are expected to move to Stockholm.
 According to a report in Dagens Nyheter, by 2027, the population will reach 2.6 million, an increase of 15 percent compared to 2018, making Stockholm the fastest growing city in Europe.

-In case of accidents or other unplanned events insurances are crucial for transportation companies such as Keolis.
+• Safety provider: In case of accidents or other unplanned events insurances are crucial for transportation companies such as Keolis.

-Public transportation is used to meet all conceivable mobility needs.
+- Direct mobility needs: Public transportation is used to meet all conceivable mobility needs.
 Whether the services are used for commuting, leisure or business reasons.
-The frequency of the service adapts to the volume of passengers which changes regularly throughout the day.

-Another need is to remove as much vehicles from the streets as possible to improve air quality and to prevent traffic congestion.
+The frequency of the service adapts to the volume of passengers which changes regularly throughout the day. - Indirect mobility needs: Another need is to remove as much vehicles from the streets as possible to improve air quality and to prevent traffic congestion.
 Therefore, PTOs have always the task to expand the network according to the demand and find new mobility solutions.